Kerala cuisine: Christian cuisine

-Pidi is another dish made mainly by Syrian Christians from Central Kerala (Ernakulam and Thrissur), consisting of dumplings made from rice flour boiled in a mixture of coconut milk, cumin seeds and garlic.
+Pidi is another dish made mainly by Syrian Christians from Central Kerala, consisting of dumplings made from rice flour boiled in a mixture of coconut milk, cumin seeds and garlic.

-Other dishes include piralen (chicken stir-fried), meat thoran/ roast/ullathiyathu (dry curry with shredded coconut), seafood and duck roast, and meen molee (spicy stewed fish).
+Other dishes include piralen (chicken stir-fried), meat thoran/roast/ullathiyathu (dry curry with shredded coconut), seafood and duck roast, and meen molee (spicy stewed fish).
 This is eaten with appam.
-Pork vindaloo and Meen mulakittathu or meen vatichathu (fish in fiery red chilli sauce) is another favourite item.
+Pork vindaloo and meen mulakittathu or meen vatichathu (fish in fiery red chilli sauce) is another commonly served item.

-Latin Christian ceremonial food includes bread and stew are served after cake and wine at the banquet, followed by a meal with fish, cutlets, salads, pork, vindaloo, fish moli, duck roast and mustad (mustard and coriander skins fried in vinegar) are important in their diet.
+Latin Christian ceremonial food includes bread and stew.
+They are served after cake and wine at the banquet, followed by a meal that includes fish, cutlets, salads, pork, vindaloo, fish moli, duck roast and mustad (mustard and coriander skins fried in vinegar).

-Irachi ularthiathu, also known as Kerala beef fry is a beef dish cooked with spices.
+Irachi ularthiathu, also known as Kerala beef fry, is a beef dish cooked with spices.